-Peking University to organize exhibition to showcase Pakistani history, culture, literature
+Peking University to organize exhibition to showcase Pakistani history, culture

-The Head of Urdu Department along with some Chinese professors and scholars belonging to area study department of Belt and Road Initiative (BRI) visited universities and archaeological sites in Pakistan early this year.
+The Head of Urdu Department along with some Chinese professors and scholars from School of Foreign Languages, Peking University and Archaeological department, Renmin University visited ancient sites in Taxila and Peshawar this spring.

 Sharing history and background of Urdu learning in China, Zhang Jiamei, who has adopted a Pakistani name ‘Tahira’ told APP that the Urdu department was established in Peking University in 1954 to teach Urdu to those Chinese diplomats who were supposed to serve in Pakistan.